FRITZ!Box 7390 Service - Knowledge Base

 - Enable the option "Wireless radio network enabled" in the "5-GHz Frequency Band" section.

 - Enter a different name in the field "Name of the wireless radio network (SSID)" so that you can distinguish the 5 GHz wireless network from the 2.4 GHz wireless network in the future.
+If only one field is displayed, enable the Advanced View first.

 Important:Not all wireless devices support all special characters.
 Therefore, only use standard Latin letters (not letters such as ä, ë, ö, ü, á, é, í) and numbers in the wireless network name.